null-channel/AI-Traffic-Control/docs/planning/2025-08-12-session-persistence-sqlite.md

 ### 10. Rollout and adoption

-- Feature flags / config: Enable persistence when `DATABASE_URL` is present; default to a sane local path.
-Log mode at startup.
+- Feature flags / config: Persistence is enabled by default.
+If `DATABASE_URL` is unset, resolve the default DB path using `XDG_DATA_HOME` or fallback to `~/.local/share/air_traffic_control/atc.db`.
+Log the resolved path and DB mode at startup.
 - Backwards compatibility / migrations: New installs run 0001.
 No prior data to migrate (in-memory only).
 - Observability: Add counters for repo ops and error logs; expose via existing Prometheus exporter.
+ - Retention: No pruning by default; future retention policies can be introduced without breaking schema.

 ### 11. Open questions

-- Store only `content_summary` (current behavior) or full message content in future?
-- Desired default DB path and permissions?
-System dir vs project workspace.
-- Any retention policy (e.g., max sessions or pruning)?
+- None for now.

+### 13. Future work

+- Session and global vector memory (separate plan):
+  - Per-session vector index for local conversational memory; optional global index for shared knowledge.
+  - Persist embeddings and metadata in SQLite; rebuild an in-memory ANN index on startup for fast recall.
+  - Define retrieval strategies and prompt assembly rules; evaluate costs and privacy.

 ### 12. Approval

-- Approved by: <!-- maintainer(s) -->
+- Approved by: @marek
-- Approval date:
+- Approval date: 2025-08-12
+- Status: Completed (2025-08-13)